desyn8686/Tudo/README.md

 **T** - Create empty subtask under focused task.
 Cursor will move to new task, and editor will enter insert mode.

+**e** - Expand or collapse subtasks under focused task.

+**E** - Expand or collapse subtasks under focused task, AND expand or collapse subtasks for all other tasks in focused list.

+        Note - A task with subtasks will show a <*> character to the right of the task index.

+**x** - Strike a line through focused task or subtask, or remove line from focused task or subtask.

+**D** - Open delete line prompt.
+Hitting 'y' will confirm delete, while hittin 'n' or 'esc' will cancel.

+**alt-D** - Open delete list prompt.
+WARNING: There is currently no way to reverse a deleted list.
+Careful with this one.

+###### Reminders

+**R** - Open reminder overlay.

+The reminder menu first asks you what you are trying to set a reminder for.

+Task: The currently focused task.
+List: The currently focused list.
+group: The currently focused group.

+Standard navigation keys are used to move through these menus, and <space> or <enter> confirms an entry.
+Play around with the reminder overlay.
+I think you'll find it to be rather intuitive.

+Thats it for Tudo!
+Hopefully you got it working, and I hope you can put it to good use!

+Oh, and one final note: If you make a mistake like deleting a task, or a list, that you didn't want to delete, you can choose not to save changes at the time of exit.
+This is currently the only way to reverse this kind of misake.